2017 Superettan

-The 2017 Superettan is part of the 2017 Swedish football season, and the 17th season of Superettan, Sweden's second-tier football division in its current format.
+The 2017 Superettan was part of the 2017 Swedish football season, and the 18th season of Superettan, Sweden's second-tier football division in its current format.
 A total of 16 teams contest the league.

 Fixtures for the 2017 season were announced on 9 December 2016.

 Teams

 A total of 16 teams contest the league.
 The top two teams qualify directly for promotion to Allsvenskan, the third will enter a playoff for the chance of a promotion.